 Natural gas stockpile data

-The recent rise in natural gas prices benefits upstream players like Rice Energy (RICE), Southwestern Energy (SWN), and Cimarex Energy (XEC).
-These companies account for 3.55% of the SPDR Oil and Gas ETF (XOP).
+The long-term lower natural gas prices impact natural gas producers like EQT (EQT), Rice Energy (RICE), and Cimarex Energy (XEC).
+They account for 3.55% of the SPDR Oil and Gas ETF (XOP).
 These stocks’ natural gas production mix is more than 43% of their total production.
-The rise in natural gas prices also impacts energy ETFs like the Energy Select Sector SPDR ETF (XLE) and XOP.
+The falling natural gas prices also impact energy ETFs like the Energy Select Sector SPDR ETF (XLE) and XOP.